 Most species of Bambusa, including Buddha Belly, are native to Southeast Asia, China and Melanesia.
 More specifically, Buddha Belly is indigenous to Vietnam and the Guangdong province of southern China.
 It can also grow happily in subtropical regions around the world.

-And ventricosa, the speciation, means wide in the middle and tapering at the ends.
+And ventricosa, the species name, means wide in the middle and tapering at the ends.
 This accurately describes the distinctive culm shape that has earned this exceptional strain of bamboo its common name.

 Why is it called Buddha Belly?

 Buddha’s Eightfold Path promises to bring deliverance from suffering.
-And Buddhism is the most popular religion in this part of the world.
-Furthermore, bamboo is already recognized to be something of a magical plant.
-So naming an already attractive variety after the Buddha just makes good sense.
+And Buddhism is the most widespread religion in this part of the world.
+As a highly revered plant, considered by some to be magical, naming an exquisite bamboo variety after the Holy Buddha seems appropriate.

 Also, this species of bamboo grows quickly, but not aggressively.
 This is an ideal combination.
 Furthermore, it’s an excellent candidate for bonsai.
-(See Growth Habit, below.)
+(See below.)

 And naturally, it doesn’t hurt to have a great name.
 Invoking the name of Buddha adds an air of majesty to the plant.
 At the same time, the mention of his belly brings a sense of levity to the situation.

-For more great examples of bamboo in Eastern legend and folklore, check out our extensive article on Bamboo Symbolism.
+For more great examples of bamboo in Eastern legend and folklore, check out our collection of Bamboo Proverbs and our extensive article on Bamboo Symbolism and Mythology.

 One of the most important things to understand about bamboo, when you plant it in your garden, is how it grows.
 Some running bamboos are incredibly aggressive and must be vigilantly contained.
 Other clumping varieties are pretty tame.
 And some are downright unpredictable.